mike99mac/zlma/README.md

 - Add code so all writes go to two places
 - Allow Web UI "green screens" to be more conventional with CSSs
 - Finish vif pages to gather parameters, example: vif image set => choose memory/CPUs
+- Create certificates and switch from http: to https:

 # Preparing for installation